 I love curries of all kinds and I especially love when they don’t take forever to be on my plate.
 I am all about fast and easy meals.
 But it’s never about sacrificing flavor.
 This is a vegan curry recipe that I created awhile back that stemmed from my Homemade Curry Powder.
 So many people make that curry blend mostly and absolutely love it and have made the curry as well and loved it.
 I also use it in this Sweet Potato White Bean Curry Soup.

 I use my own homemade curry powder since I love the flavor so much, but a store-bought version works too.
 For my version, it requires just 8 ingredients: cumin, turmeric, coriander, garlic powder, cinnamon, cayenne, ginger, nutmeg, black pepper, cloves.
 Just make the spice blend the day before or the week of when you know you want to make this curry.
 That way it’s already on hand and makes dinnertime that much faster.
 It makes enough for 8 curries!

-(full details and exact measurements on the recipe card below)
+(You only need 8 main ingredients.
+Full details and exact measurements on the recipe card below)